RubeRad/asprsteach/README.md

-The three lines that intersect at the Principal Point appear to be in the same flat image plane as the Vanishing Point Triangle, separated by 120 degrees each.
+The three lines that intersect at the Principal Point appear to be in the same flat image plane as the Vanishing Point Triangle, separated by 120 degrees each (because all the way around is 360).
 But that's only because we are viewing the focal plane from directly above.
-If we look from the side, we can see that these lines actually form what is known as the Perspective Pyramid.
+If we can tilt our view to see it from the side, we can see that these lines actually define a pyramid, which is known as the *Perspective Pyramid*.

 The lines meet at an apex directly above the Principal Point.
 How far above?
-Not so far that the angles at the apex are small and pointy; not so close to the focal plane that the angles are near 120 degrees.
-There is a just-right height at which all three faces are right triangles.
+Not so far that the angles at the apex are small and pointy; not so close to the focal plane that the angles are near 120 degrees There is a just-right height at which all three faces are right triangles.
 That height is the Focal Length.

 Now that we have the Focal Length, that is the last piece of the puzzle, and we can assemble a mathematical model of the camera that